(Updated Feb 2019)

 Both the Uniden R3 and Max 360c are high end, top of the line radar detectors.
 Both are very capable, but they have different price points, different features, and appeal to different people.

 The Uniden R3 ($399) is the best performing radar detector you can buy.
 It also offers good false alert filtering and a GPS chip to learn the location of stationary false alerts as well as alert you to red light cameras and speed cameras.
 The price is surprisingly reasonable and many people consider the R3 to be the best radar detector on the market at any price.
-The R3 is the radar detector I personally depend on to keep me protected.
+While I need to notch performance, the R3 is the radar detector I personally depend on to keep me protected.

 Uniden R3 Advantages: